 Early orthodontic work is highly recommended as it can shorten or even save you from future treatments.
 Keep in mind that there is no “right age” for orthodontic treatment.
 Ideally, children should have an evaluation by the age of seven, but it’s never too late for a check-up!
 Timing is individual and is highly dependent on your child’s specific problem.

-If your child is at or near their teenage years, they may be considering having braces placed to correct their smile.
+If your child is in or near their teenage years, they may be considering having braces placed to correct their smile.
 There are many benefits to braces, such as:

 - Shifting overcrowded, crooked or poorly positioned teeth